jayparmar1/Network-Intrusion-Detection-System/README.md

 - **Data leakage:** The `difficulty` column was dropped because it was assigned by researchers after labelling — keeping it would inflate accuracy artificially by leaking classification difficulty into the features.
 - **Class imbalance:** U2R and R2L attacks represent <1% of records.
 Using `class_weight='balanced'` was more appropriate than oversampling for this dataset size.
-- **Feature selection:** Streamlit app inputs were chosen based on Random Forest feature importance scores, not arbitrarily — ensuring the most predictive features are exposed to the user.
 - **Model comparison:** Training all three models and comparing results provides more insight than picking one algorithm upfront.

 ---